TREX Program | SPSA

 Transportation Rescue Extrication Program Application

-New applications for the Transportation Rescue Extrication (TREX) Program are currently on hold.
+New applications for the Transportation Rescue Extrication (TREX) Program

 The program framework was released in December 2022 and is undergoing an update to better serve the needs of fire departments across Saskatchewan.
 New applications are not being accepted while these updates are being made to the program framework.
 Applications will resume when the updated program framework will be released in Fall 2023.
 Fire departments who currently have an application submitted and are awaiting an approval decision will be contacted directly regarding their application’s status.